 Audience numbers for the show would have been massively down.

 We may not even have had an event at all the following year.

 The cost to the business, when measured by the lifetime value of that show, was in the millions of dollars.

 Luckily for the show, its exhibitors and our company’s business, the mistake was rectified.
-An emergency promotional plan was created and the crisis was averted.
+An emergency promotional plan was put into place and a trade show marketing disaster was averted.

 Sadly, the Head of Marketing fared less well.

 What has this got to do with exhibiting?